User

 ✳️ Help people find your Skool community on Google and AI

 (𝘠𝘰𝘶𝘳 𝘧𝘳𝘦𝘦 14-𝘥𝘢𝘺 𝘚𝘬𝘰𝘰𝘭 𝘵𝘳𝘪𝘢𝘭 𝘪𝘴 𝘩𝘦𝘳𝘦) Here's the deal (for owners who don't have a public community): I need traffic, you need traffic.
 Why not partner up?
 Promote your community in this community.
 Create a post, or use your YouTube video and AI to create a post out of your videos.
-Here are the steps: - Create am EDUCATIONAL post - Give it a catchy title starting with #1 (and maybe an emoji) - Add the link to your community at the beginning of the post (not the referral link) - Choose the "promote" category - Paste in your video (if you're using YouTube remember to include ?views or &views) - Use AI to create an article from YouTube transcript (review it before posting) - If you don't have a video try writing a nice article (like a blog post) and paste it in - Hit post and 🚀!
+Here are the steps: - Create am EDUCATIONAL post - Give it a catchy title starting with #1 (and maybe an emoji) - Add the link to your community at the beginning of the post (not the referral link) - Choose the "promote by educating" category - Paste in your video (if you're using YouTube remember to include ?views or &views) - Use AI to create an article from YouTube transcript (review it before posting) - If you don't have a video try writing a nice article (like a blog post) and paste it in - Hit post and 🚀!
 Let's also make this into an accountability tool.
 See how many posts you can make.
 I'll cheer you on in the comments.
 Also... after you create your second post, link it to the first one, and link the first one to the second one.
 That way people can learn even more. ⚠️ You should be seeing a lot more posts from me because I'll be using this format for accountability too.
 Unfollow me or change your notifications if it's too much. ---------------- Video Highlights Main Topics: - Skool community SEO benefits - Public vs private community trade-offs - Google indexing for Skool communities - Cross-promotion strategies - Community marketing tactics Key Benefits Discussed: - Search engine visibility - AI indexing advantages - Niche topic ranking potential - Backlink opportunities - Community cross-promotion Strategic Insights: - Privacy vs discoverability balance - Hybrid community feature requests - Promotional content guidelines - Video content integration - SEO specialist consultation

 Educate with Skool